FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/sequences/sequence-commands.md

 > Remember on the controls page how you defined your sensors with a **name** and **pin number**?
 That's because at the microcontroller level, those sensors (soil moisture, etc) are hooked up to a specific pin on the Arduino.
 Giving them a name just makes them much easier to work with here in the sequence editor.

 # Control servo
-The <span class="fb-step fb-move-absolute">Control servo</span> command instructs FarmBot to move a servo to the provided angle.
+The <span class="fb-step fb-set-servo-angle">Control servo</span> command instructs FarmBot to move a servo to the provided angle.

 ![Screen Shot 2020-02-10 at 12.01.17 PM.png](_images/Screen_Shot_2020-02-10_at_12.01.17_PM.png)